bonitasoft/bonita-examples/embedded-engine-example/README.md

 If you wish to use Subscription version of Bonita Engine, activate Maven profile 'subscription' declared in pom.xml and use the Subscription version of
 Engine APIs to benefit from the Subscription-only features.

+Of course, to use Subscription version of Bonita Engine, you must be a customer of Bonitasoft with a valid license file, and you must have access to
+Subscription version of Bonita Engine artifacts.